tomfrankkirk/tomfrankkirk.github.io/TK.md

 ### Employment
 ---
-* 2022 onwards: **Data and strategy, Neucruit, London**
-    * Working as a data scientist to improve patient recruitment for clinical trials
-    * Assisting strategy discussions and planning as the company scales aggressively

 * 2021 onwards: **Co-founder and technical lead, [vaximap.org](http://vaximap.org)**
     * Solo development effort for a free-to-use service to optimise Covid-19 vaccination for housebound patients